RegardsOss/RegardsOss.github.io/docs/development/backend/regards/notifier/plugins/notifier-plugins.md

 ```

 ### LuceneRuleMatcher :
-This rule matcher allows to check the given lucene expression match the notification json object content.
+This rule matcher allows to check if the given lucene expression match the notification json object content.
 If so, the notification is sent to associated senders.
 Configuration parameters are :
  - luceneRule : Lucene expression to seek [example](../../../../appendices/lucene-query)